OutSystems/docs-odc/src/eap/configuration-management/sso.md

 # Single sign-on

+Single sign-on (SSO) is an authentication method that lets you give your users access to multiple applications or services with a single set of login credentials.
+Developers use the OutSystems Developer Cloud (ODC) Portal to connect to an Identify Provider (IdP) and use ODC Studio to set their apps up for SSO.

+SSO simplifies the login process for your users and provides a seamless experience because your users don't have to remember multiple login credentials.
+When using SSO, users must accept cookies during the login process.

-Single sign-on (SSO) is an authentication method that simplifies the login process for users that accept cookies.
-After users authenticate in one app, they can access all other apps in the same stage without having to sign in again.
-ODC shares the authentication information between the apps that have the same identity provider, using the OpenID Connect (OIDC) protocol.
-The provider can be the built-in identity provider or a supported external provider.
+In an SSO system, users authenticate once, then they can access every application that uses the same identity provider.
+ODC shares the authentication information between apps when the apps use the same provider.
+In ODC, you can have one or more identity providers available in your apps.
+You can use the ODC built-in identity provider or a supported external provider.

-With the OutSystems UI component you can choose to have one or many providers available in your app.
+Implementing SSO provides you with the following benefits:

+* **Increased Security** because you reduce the number of passwords users need, making it easier to enforce security policies across all applications.
+* **Improved User Experience** because users can access multiple applications with a single set of credentials.
+* **Reduced Administrative Overhead** because Admins no longer need to manage multiple sets of login credentials for each application.
+* **Simplified Compliance** by providing a centralized view of user access and authentication across multiple applications; organizations can ensure they meet regulatory requirements and industry standards.

 ## Add the social login button to the login screen